mathiswolff/xen-orchestra/README.md

 Allows you to use Xen Orchestra (Community Edition) if you don't want to use the Appliance or build from sources manually.
+Install simply as a Debian package.

 # Installation
 ## Install Node.js LTS